Royal Northumberland Fusiliers: First World War

 During the First World War, the Northumberland Fusiliers expanded to 52 battalions and 29 of them served overseas.
 (Note: Battalions that served overseas during the war were the 1st and 2nd (Regular), 1/4th, 1/5th, 1/6th, 1/7th, 2/7th (Territorial), 8th, 9th, 10th, 11th, 12th, 13th, 14th, 16th, 17th, 18th, 19th (Service), 20th, 21st, 22nd, 23rd (Service, 1st – 4th Tyneside Scottish), 24th, 25th, 26th, 27th (Service, 1st – 4th Tyneside Irish), 36th (Territorial), 1st Garrison and 2nd Garrison.)
 It was the second largest infantry regiment of the British Army during the war, surpassed only by the 88 battalions of the London Regiment.

-The increase in strength was done partly by forming duplicates of existing T.F. battalions, and partly by the creation of new "Service" battalions.
+The increase in strength was done partly by forming duplicates of existing Territorial Force (TF) battalions, and partly by the creation of new "Service" battalions.
 An example of the first instance was the 4th Battalion which was renumbered as the 1/4th in August 1914 on forming a duplicate 2/4th Battalion.
 A 3/4th Battalion followed in June 1915.

+An officer, sergeant and private soldier of the Northumberland Fusiliers, 149th (Northumbrian) Brigade, 50th (Northumbrian) Division, near Millencourt, France, October 1916.

-Among the Service Battalions were the Tyneside Scottish (20th - 23rd Battalions) and the Tyneside Irish (24th - 27th Battalions), while the 17th (Service) Battalion was formed by staff of the North Eastern Railway, and was involved in railway construction.
+Among the Service battalions were the Tyneside Scottish (20th - 23rd Battalions) and the Tyneside Irish (24th - 27th Battalions), while the 17th (Service) Battalion was formed by staff of the North Eastern Railway, and was involved in railway construction.

 They earned 67 battle honours and won five Victoria Crosses, but at the cost of over 16,000 dead.
 The battalions mostly saw action on the Western Front, but also in Macedonia, Gallipoli, Egypt and Italy.

+Between the wars

-In June 1935 George V celebrated his silver jubilee.
-This opportunity was taken of granting royal status to four regiments, principally in recognition of their service in the previous war.
+In June 1935 King George V celebrated his silver jubilee.
+This opportunity was taken of granting royal status to four regiments, principally in recognition of their service in the previous war: